All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Explore what research says about Ozempic (semaglutide) and hypothyroidism, including safety for thyroid patients, effects on levothyroxine, weight loss potential, and thyroid monitoring guidance.

 Ozempic (semaglutide), the weekly injectable for type 2 diabetes, can be safely used in most hypothyroid patients and may help address the weight gain and insulin resistance that frequently accompany thyroid dysfunction.
-Research confirms that Ozempic does not worsen thyroid function, though it carries a C-cell tumor warning that requires screening.
+Research confirms that Ozempic doesn't worsen thyroid function, though it carries a C-cell tumor warning that requires screening.
 For diabetic patients with coexisting hypothyroidism, Ozempic can improve glycemic control and body weight while thyroid hormone replacement manages the underlying thyroid deficiency.

 When Diabetes and Hypothyroidism Overlap

 Hypothyroidism and type 2 diabetes frequently co-occur.
 Studies estimate that 10 to 15% of patients with type 2 diabetes also have hypothyroidism, and the prevalence is even higher among women and older adults .
-This overlap is not coincidental.
+This overlap isn't coincidental.
 The conditions share common risk factors, including autoimmune predisposition, insulin resistance, and chronic inflammation.

 When both conditions are present, the metabolic challenges multiply: